VonHumbolt/Foody-App/README.md

 Redux was used as global store to keep all cart items in the app.
 React native animatable library was used to preparing screen animation.

 ## How can I use this project?
+Download or clone this repository.
+Then go to the project folder and follow these steps:

+1. Install Expo Cli If you haven't already install.

+   	npx install -g expo-cli

+2. Install packages

+    npm install

+3. Start the project

+    npx expo start

 ## Project UI
 <p text-align="center">